-We have never declared nor paid any cash dividends on our capital stock.
+We have never declared nor paid any cash dividends to stockholders.
 We do not intend to pay cash dividends on our common stock for the foreseeable future, and currently intend to retain any future earnings to fund our operations and the development and growth of our business.
-In addition, the terms of our indebtedness with Steward Capital Holdings, LP prohibit us from paying cash dividends.
-Any future determination to declare and pay dividends will be made at the discretion of our board of directors and will depend on various factors, including applicable laws, our results of operations, our financial condition, our capital requirements, general business conditions, our future prospects and other factors that our board of directors may deem relevant.
-Investors should not purchase our common stock with the expectation of receiving cash dividends.
+The declaration of any future cash dividend, if any, would be at the discretion of our Board (subject to limitations imposed under applicable Nevada law) and would depend upon our earnings, if any, our capital requirements and financial position, our general economic conditions, and other pertinent conditions.